-Calculate the distance between two points in 2D or 3D space using the distance formula.
+Calculate the straight-line distance between two points in 2D or 3D space.

-The distance formula calculates the straight-line distance between two points in a coordinate system.
+The distance formula measures the straight-line separation between two points.

 Related Tools